Compilation and Installation using Autoconf¶

 To see a short description of all the options, type

 first.
-If you know the options you want to pass to configure
+If you know the options you want to pass to configure, you

 the options to your preference, type: